dylanmsu/poisson_caustic_design/README.md

 ## Overview

-This project implements the method described in the paper "Poisson-Based Continuous Surface Generation for Goal-Based Caustics".
+This project implements the method described in the paper [Poisson-Based Continuous Surface Generation for Goal-Based Caustics](http://www.cs.columbia.edu/~yonghao/tog14/yue-continuous-caustics-lens.pdf).

 ## Features

 - Implementation of the Poisson-based continuous surface generation algorithm.
 - exports a solidified .obj
-- the only non-standard dependancy is libpng
+- the only c++17 non-standard dependancy is libpng
 - can export the the inverse transport map

 ## Installation

 ### Prerequisites

-- C++ compiler with C++11 support for your platform
+- C++ compiler with C++17 support for your platform
 - libpng (requires zlib)

 ### Building from Source: Unix